What Is an EVSE Protocol Controller (EPC) — And Why It Changes EV Charging

 What the EPC Controls

-- Load balancing and energy management
+Load balancing

-- Safety logic and system monitoring
+Safety monitoring

-Why Most EV Chargers Become Outdated
+Why EV Chargers Become Outdated — and Where

 |---|---|---|

-| Upgradeability | Replace entire unit | Upgrade controller only |
+| When control system becomes outdated | Replace entire unit | Replace controller only |

-| Repairability | Limited | High |
+| Repairability | Limited — sealed unit | High — discrete components |

-| Lifespan | Dependent on weakest component | Extendable over time |
+| Effective lifespan | Dependent on weakest (control) component | Extendable — hardware life is much longer |

 Why This Changes EV Charging Completely